 In the 1940s and 50s, as seminary graduates of a certain age will remember, "Biblical archaeology" was prominent.
 It was widely believed that the digs in the Holy Land were corroborating Biblical history at every point.
 This consensus has collapsed, so that the term "Biblical archaeology" is no longer used by specialists in the field.
 "Near Eastern" or "Levantine archaeology" is preferred.

-That set of issues is not the subject of this brief article, however.
+issues is not the subject of this brief article, however.
 There is another debate going on within the archaeological field which has enormous political ramifications for the Israeli-Palestinian conflict and all American Christians who care about it.
 Church leaders will take varying positions on the present conflict, and preachers will make various hermeneutical decisions, but it is clearly important that we know the outlines of an alarming dispute that has arisen.
 It has been called "a controversy for the sake of heaven" by a reporter for a Jerusalem newspaper.

 The terms used today for the political divisions of Israel are confusing to those who do not know the geography well.
 The Gaza Strip, on the Mediterranean coast, was ancient Philistia, and therefore not part of "God’s people Israel."
 The heartland of ancient Israel was the West Bank, which is not a "bank" at all in the usual sense; archaeologists call it the "central hill country" [or "highlands"] of Canaan.
 Most Biblically literate people would think of the West Bank as "Judea and Samaria."
 It is ironic that after 1949 the Israelis gained their strongest foothold on the historically Gentile coast (Tel Aviv and surrounding areas) whereas the Palestinians established strength in the West Bank, the area to which the Jews have the strongest historical claim.
 A consensus has emerged from archaeologists, who believe they have determined the hill country of Canaan (the West Bank of today) to be the context out of which the largely indigenous people of ancient, Biblical Israel actually arose, distinguishing themselves from "the Canaanites."